Turandot (Gozzi): Original play and performance

+Gozzi's Turandot was adapted from a tale believed to be of Persian origin and collected under the title "Histoire du prince Calaf et de la princesse de la Chine" ('Story of Prince Calaf and the Princess of China') in Les Mille et Un Jours (1710–1712) by François Pétis de la Croix, where the name of the princess of China appears as "Tourandocte".
+Pétis de la Croix' version had been translated to Italian as early as 1720, with the princess's name rendered as "Turandotte".

 Turandot was written deliberately in the Commedia dell'arte style by Gozzi, as part of a campaign in his literary war against the bourgeois, realistic works of Pietro Chiari and Carlo Goldoni.
 Gozzi was intimate with the out-of-work theatre troupe of Antonio Sacchi, an inveterate commedia Truffaldino.
 It was first performed by Sacchi's troupe at the Teatro San Samuele in Venice on 22 January 1762, and received seven subsequent performances.
 The choice of theatre itself was a pointed attack on Goldoni, since he had been the theatre's director between 1737-1741.
 In the end, Gozzi won his literary war: according to his Memoirs, "Chiari stopped writing when he saw that his dramas ceased to take.
 Goldoni went to Paris, to seek his fortune there, whereof we shall be duly informed in his Memoirs."